Protecting you and your business from the Coronavirus

 “the full economic effects from the virus remain uncertain, the global and domestic outlook has deteriorated...
 There is uncertainty around the impact on confidence, people’s ability to work and business cash flow”.

-This article is the first of two, which will together set out 8 steps you and your business could take to ensure it is best positioned to recover quickly from the effects of the Coronavirus crisis.
+This article sets out steps you and your business could take to ensure it is best positioned to recover quickly from the effects of the Coronavirus crisis.

 The Federal Government has announced “the most significant support for the Australian economy and community since the war”.
 This consists of a series of financial relief incentives to help Australian businesses and workers affected by the COVID-19 pandemic.
 Availing themselves of the relief afforded by the Federal Government will be a crucial step for businesses.